This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Instructions

-- Store salmon salad: Keep in an airtight container in the fridge for up to 3 days.
-Do not freeze.
+- Leftovers: Refrigerate leftover salmon salad in an airtight container up to 3 days.
+I do not recommend freezing this recipe.

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.